 - "Primary gauges are large and clear.
 Standard audio and climate controls are mounted high on the dashboard and are generally simple to operate.
 Some testers complain that this layout suffers from an overabundance of look-alike buttons that require more familiarization than should be necessary.
 The optional navigation system incorporates some audio functions.
 Its seemingly random combination of dashboard buttons and touchscreen controls complicates audio functions and will require acclimation." -- Consumer Guide (2012)

 The Equinox has fairly good cargo space for the class, at 63.7 cubic feet with the rear seat folded down.
 Still, it falls short of the Toyota RAV4 and Honda CR-V, which both offer about 10 cubic feet more.
-With the rear seats up, there is 31.4 cubic feet available.
-Reviewers like that the back seats slide forward and back, depending on whether more cargo or rear passenger space is needed.
+With the rear seats up, there are 31.4 cubic feet available.
+Reviewers like that the back seats slide forward and back, depending on whether more cargo or more rear passenger space are needed.
 A power-programmable liftgate is optional.

 - "The 2013 Chevrolet Equinox has a comfortable and versatile cabin, but despite the boxy design, it does not make the best use of space.
 The Honda CR-V, for example, is nearly 10 inches shorter in length yet has almost 6 additional cubic feet of storage behind the rear seat." -- Kelley Blue Book